Scaffolding Accidents in New York City

 - All scaffolding must be capable of bearing its own weight and at least four times the intended load, without failure

 The Scaffold Law and Absolute Liability

 New York State is the only state to impose an absolute liability standard on gravity-related construction accidents.
 This means that property owners and managers can be held fully responsible for any gravity-related injury, even if the worker failed to use the provided safety equipment.
 They are responsible for enforcing the safety regulations, not just providing protective gear.

-Scaffolding Accidents: Filing a Personal Injury Claim Does Not Affect Workers’ Compensation
+Filing a Scaffold Personal Injury Claim Does Not Affect Workers’ Compensation

 Workers injured on the job are often hesitant to pursue legal action because they fear they would then be ineligible for workers compensation.
 Simply put, this is not true.

 Receiving one type of financial compensation does not affect eligibility for other types.
 Worker’s compensation is designed to compensate for immediate economic damage and missed wages.
 Personal injury claims can recover additional damages aside from medical bills.

 You can collect workers compensation while still filing a personal injury claim.
 However, the process is challenging and often aggressively contested, which is why it is in the best interest of the victim (or surviving loved ones) to hire a lawyer.